 Gulf Coast Carbon Center

+Research Challenges

-Industry and government interest in the reduction of carbon emissions is on a rapid upswing.
-However, many stakeholders, from industrial investors to policymakers to journalists, do not have the information needed to evaluate the risks, benefits, and the critical role of CCS in comparison to other mechanisms for attaining climate goals.
-GCCC addresses information gaps via: (1) providing substantive technical information; (2) translating technical information so that it is accessible to users; and (3) targeting research to reduce uncertainties.
+Industries and governments' interest in the reduction of carbon emissions is on a rapid upswing.
+However, many stakeholders, from industrial investors to policymakers to journalists, do not have the information needed to evaluate the risks, benefits, and critical role of CCUS in comparison to other mechanisms for attaining climate goals.
+GCCC addresses information gaps via: (1) providing substantive technical information, (2) translating technical information so that it is accessible by users, and (3) targeting research to reduce uncertainties.